drand/website/docs/about/community.md

 ---
 title: Community
-description: Join in with the Drand community!
+description: Join in with the drand community!
 ---

 # Community